-Tozai Games, who developed the remakes of Lode Runner and R-Type for the Xbox Live Arcade, also remade Spelunker for the PlayStation 3 and released solely on the PSN.
+Tozai Games, who developed the remakes of Lode Runner and R-Type for the Xbox Live Arcade, also remade Spelunker for the PlayStation 3 and published on the PSN.
 It was released in 2008 in Japan under the name Minna de Spelunker, but wasn’t published worldwide until 2010, when it came out under the name Spelunker HD.
+It was later ported in 2021 to the PlayStation 4 and Switch as Spelunker HD Deluxe.
 It’s more than a mere remake, because it drastically expands the concept while maintaining the core gameplay.

 It’s somewhat scary how closely Spelunker HD plays compares to the original.
 The mechanics are just as rigidly punishing as the NES game, the controls are just as stiff, and the hero is just as fragile.
 It even emulates the shaky animation of the main character fairly well.
 The only improvement is the ability to turn on “Vine Assist”, which lets you hold a direction on a vine without falling off.
-(The same thing, strangely enough, does not apply to ladders, which you can still plummet off of if you’re not careful.)
+(The same thing, strangely enough, does not apply to ladders, which you can still plummet off of if you’re not careful.
+This option was removed for the Deluxe version.)
 At first it seems like the developers were insane to not fix any of the issues of the original game, but that would have been missing the point.
 As the arcade game indicated, Spelunker with “good” controls is not Spelunker – it is merely another generic platformer.
 As such, Tozai has an extremely solid understand of the original game.

 The biggest improvement – which may seem subtle at first – is that the level design is much more accommodating.
 All of the original versions of Spelunker had stages which seemed designed to infuriate, but Spelunker HD has a much gentler curve.
 It’s still quite easy to get killed, of course, but once you’ve mastered the particularity of the controls, it actually becomes remarkably playable.
 Part of this may have to do with the zoomed-in view, which has substantially larger sprites than any of the other versions of the game.
 You can choose between the revised HD tilesets and a retro one using a similar style to the Famicom game, and those chunky sprites blown up so large look a little strange, but it really does help make it easier to control.